Samak Sundaravej: Political career

+Prime Minister of Thailand (2008)

 From 2001 to 2006, Thai Rak Thai was the ruling party under Prime Minister Thaksin Shinawatra, its founder.
 In 2006 the military staged a bloodless coup to remove Thaksin, who was then acting as interim prime minister between elections, from power.
 His Thai Rak Thai party was dissolved on 30 May 2007 by the military appointed Constitutional Tribunal for violation of election laws.
 Members of the dissolved party immediately organised a new party called the People's Power Party.

 In 2007, the People's Power Party came to power in the first election since the military coup the previous year.
 Samak, then the party's leader, became Prime Minister of Thailand.
 He was promptly accused of being a proxy for the exiled Thaksin, resulting in massive street protests by the People's Alliance for Democracy.
 He was convicted of libel on an old charge and was sentenced to two years in jail, though the sentence was suspended pending appeal.
 On 25 September 2008, the Appeals Court upheld the two-year jail sentence.
 Samak jumped bail and left for the United States to receive cancer treatment.